CanopyTax/asyncpgsa/README.md

 psycopg2 to pypostgres broke you.
 If this happens enough, I might make psycopg2 the default.

+2. 0.16.0 removed SAConnection as a class in asyncpgsa.connection.
+This means that any references to it directly will fail.
+See release notes for more details.

 ## sqlalchemy ORM

 Currently this repo does not support SA ORM, only SA Core.